Daniel-KM/Omeka-S-module-Sparql/README.md

 Furthermore, results may be a list of data, but sparql graphs too.

-**WARNING**: This is a work in progress and the [sparql protocol version 1.1] is not fully implemented yet when using internal sparql endpoint.
+**WARNING**: This is a work in progress and the [sparql protocol version 1.1] is not fully implemented yet when using internal sparql endpoint (version 1.0 only).

 For a big base or full support of the sparql specifications, in particular the [sparql protocol version 1.1], it is recommended to use an external sparql